 Westmead Hospital opens its first activity-based work place - the O3Hub.
 The hub is designed with new ways of working (NWOW) principles - think different zones, no set desks and lots of collaborative spaces.

-“This new approach is exciting because it harnesses the power of the immune system to fight cancer" - Westmead Hospital Dr Ken Micklethwaite.
+“This new approach is exciting because it harnesses the power of the immune system to fight cancer." - Westmead Hospital's Dr Ken Micklethwaite

-Leukaemia and lymphoma sufferers now have access to a potentially life-saving cancer treatment using genetically modified immune cells, thanks to an Australian-first clinical trial out of Westmead.
+Leukaemia and lymphoma sufferers now have access to a potentially life-saving cancer treatment using genetically modified immune cells, thanks to an Australian-first clinical trial conducted at Westmead Hospital.
 Little Nikola Barac tested out t-cells made at Westmead - and is now cancer-free.

 Nigina is using her own experience as an Afghan refugee in Australia to help new mums from foreign backgrounds.

-"It is about being a supportive presence as people walk through their difficult seasons, while respecting their own culture and faith" - Mount Druitt Hospital pastoral care officer Jeanie Meers.
+"It's about being a supportive presence as people walk through their difficult seasons, while respecting their own culture and faith." - Mount Druitt Hospital pastoral care officer Jeanie Meers

 Jeanie took on the pastoral care officer role after years working in health and pastoral care.
 She's lived in Mount Druitt for more than 32 years - and loves western Sydney and its residents.